makdefense/makdefense-portfolio/Cyber Security 101/Tcpdump/basics.md

 > [Tcpdump condensing displayed info for traffic.pcap file using "| wc"] "https://github.com/makdefense/makdefense-portfolio/blob/main/images/tcpdump%20condensing%20using%20wc.png"
 > [Tcpdump IP address of the host that asked for MAC address] "https://github.com/makdefense/makdefense-portfolio/blob/main/images/tcpdump%20ip%20adress%20of%20host%20that%20asked%20for%20MAC%20addy.png"
 > [Tcpdump hostname (subdomain) in first DNS query] "https://github.com/makdefense/makdefense-portfolio/blob/main/images/tcpdump%20hostname%20in%20first%20DNS%20query.png"
-> [] ""
-> [] ""
-> [] ""
-> [] ""
-> [] ""
->
->
+> [Tcpdump total packets within the TCP Reset (RST) flag set] "https://github.com/makdefense/makdefense-portfolio/blob/main/images/tcpdump%20total%20number%20of%20packets%20in%20rst%20flag%20set.png"
+> [Tcpdump IP address of host sending packets larger than 15000 bytes] "https://github.com/makdefense/makdefense-portfolio/blob/main/images/tcpdump%20IP%20address%20of%20host%20sending%20pk%20%3E%2015000%20bytes.png"
+> [Tcpdump MAC address of the host that sent an ARP request] "https://github.com/makdefense/makdefense-portfolio/blob/main/images/tcpdump%20MAC%20address%20of%20host%20that%20sent%20ARP%20request.png"

 ---

 ## 📊 Analysis

-> After launching THM's Virtual Machine, i read the introduction to Tcpdump: The basics and wen on to start the first exercise i was given.
-I had to find out how many packets were in the file "traffic.pcap" using the ICMP protocol, to do this i entered the command "tcpdump -r traffic.pcap icmp," then pressed enter button.
-I was then given a long list of data so to condense it i entered "tcpdumb -r traffic.pcap icmp | wc," then pressed the "enter" button.
-The reason why i added "| wc" was to pipe the data down into a single line of information and just get the total word count for the data.
-After doing this i got
+> After launching THM's Virtual Machine, I read the introduction to Tcpdump: The basics, and started the first exercise I was given.
+I had to find out how many packets were in the file "traffic.pcap"
+To use the ICMP protocol, I entered the command "tcpdump -r traffic.pcap icmp" and then pressed the Enter button.
+I was then given a long list of data, so to condense it, I entered "tcpdumb -r traffic.pcap icmp | wc," then pressed the "enter" button.
+I added "| wc" to pipe the data down into a single line of information and get the total word count for the data.
+After doing this, I got
 26 for the total number of packets.
-Next i had to figure out the IP address of the host that asked for the MAC address of "192.168.124.137," to do this i inputted "tcpdump -r traffic.pcap -nn arp," then pressed enter.
+Next, I had to figure out the IP address of the host that asked for the MAC address of "192.168.124.137."
+To do this, I input "tcpdump -r traffic.pcap -nn arp," then pressed enter.
 This then displayed the IP address of "192.168.124.148."
-Following i had to figure out the hostname (subdomain) that appears in the first DNS query, to do this i inputted "tcpdump -r traffic.pcap port 53," i added port 53 to the command because that's the port where DNS happens.
+Following, I had to figure out the hostname (subdomain) that appears in the first DNS query, to do this, I inputted "tcpdump -r traffic.pcap port 53,"
+I added port 53 to the command because that's the port where DNS happens.
+> I then had to figure out how many packets were in the TCP Reset (RST) flag set.
+I did this by inputting the command "tcpdump -r traffic.pcap 'tcp[tcpflags] == tcp-rst' | wc," then pressing "enter."
+I add the "| wc" to condense the data because there was too much data given without using the "| wc" command.
+The total number of packets given was 57.
+Next, I had to figure out the IP address of the host that sent packets larger than Fifteen thousand bytes.
+I did this by inputting "tcpdump -r traffic.pcap greater 15000 -n," then pressing the "enter" button.
+What was displayed was the IP address "185.117.80.53"
+> Finally, I had to figure out the MAC address of the host that sent an ARP request with the traffic.pcap file, to do this I inputted "tcpdump -r traffic.pcap arp -e," then pressed "enter."
+The MAC address displayed is "52:54:00:7c:d3:5b."
+I added the command "-e" at the end of the script because this command is used to include the MAC address when displaying packets.

 ---

 ## Reflection